mxagar/airbnb_data_analysis/Blog_Post.md

 - Only the listings with a price below 1000 USD have been considered.
 - The price has been divided by the number of accommodates, to get a price per person.
 - The features that are irrelevant for modelling and inference have been dropped (e.g., URLs and scrapping information).
-- From fields that contain medium length texts (e.g., description), only the language has been identified (with [spaCy](https://spacy.io/universe/project/spacy-langdetect)).
+- From fields that contain medium length texts (e.g., description), only the language has been identified with [spaCy](https://spacy.io/universe/project/spacy-langdetect).
 The rest of the text fields have been encoded as categorical features.

 As far as the **data cleaning** is considered, only entries that have price (target for Question 1) and review values have been taken.
 In case of more than 30% of missing values in a feature, that feature has been dropped.
 In other cases, the missing values have been filled (i.e., imputed) with either the median or the mode.

 **Feature engineering** methods have been applied to almost all variables:

 - Any numerical variable with a skewed distribution has been either transformed using logarithmic or power mappings or binarized.
-- Categorical columns have been one-hot encoded.
+- Categorical columns have been [one-hot encoded](https://en.wikipedia.org/wiki/One-hot).
-- All features have been scaled to the region `[0,1]`
+- All features have been scaled to the region `[0,1]`.

 The dataset that results after the feature engineering consists of 3931 entries and 354 features.
 We have almost 5 times more features than in the beginning even with dropped variables because each class in the categorical variables becomes a feature; in particular, there are many amenities, property types and neighbourhoods.